The Global Dilemma: Guns or Butter: Reception

 Crawford was not alone in considering Dilemma to be among his poorest games, but the poor sales translated into almost no reviews.
-One of the few to survive from this era describes the game as suffering "from several key weaknesses, as well as a level of playablity that can only be described as tedious."
-It goes on to note a number of bad decisions in the user interface that make the game both harder to play and less fun, and describes some of these as being apparently easy to address; "Color, the ability to trade between nations, and a monetary system were all cut.
-Had they been implemented, this game would have stood a chance."

 Chuck Moss reviewed the game for Computer Gaming World, and stated that "to be totally fair, it is an uneven product, one whose military and diplomatic components do not measure up to its groundbreaking economic model.
 In a classroom, G/B would probably get an A+ for effort, but an overall B+ in result."

 In 1991, PC Format named The Global Dilemma one of the 50 best computer games ever.
 The editors wrote, "If it's global political simulations you're after, nobody does it better than Chris Crawford.
 This and his earlier offering, Balance of Power, are unparalleled works of sheer genius."